Child Protective Services

 - The present location of the child;

-- The names and ages of other children in the home;
+- Names and ages of other children in the home;

-- The nature and extent of injuries or sexual abuse or neglect of the child, including any information known to the individual making the report of previous possible physical or sexual abuse or neglect;
+- The nature and extent of injuries or sexual abuse or neglect of the child

-- Which might aid in establishing the cause of the injury or neglect;
+- Information available to the individual reporting that might aid in establishing the cause of the injury or neglect;

-- About the identity of the individual or individuals responsible for abuse or neglect; and
+- The identity of the individual or individuals responsible for abuse or neglect

-- Address and phone numbers of social services offices across the state (link)
+Address/phone numbers of social services offices across the state (link)